wolfSSL/documentation/wolfBoot/src/chapter02.md

 While on one hand this option slightly reduces the space available in the BOOT partition to store the firmware image, it keeps all the flags in the BOOT partition.

-### Invert logic of flags
+### Flash Erase value / Flag logic inversion

 By default, most NVMs set the content of erased pages to `0xFF` (all ones).

 Some FLASH memory models use inverted logic for erased page, setting the content to `0x00` (all zeroes) after erase.

 For these special cases, the option `FLAGS_INVERT = 1` can be used to modify the logic of the partition/sector flags used in wolfBoot.

+You can also manually override the fill bytes using `FILL_BYTE=` at build-time.
+It default to `0xFF`, but will use `0x00` if `FLAGS_INVERT` is set.

 Note: if you are using an external FLASH (e.g. SPI) in combination with a flash with inverted logic, ensure that you store all the flags in one partition, by using the `FLAGS_HOME=1` option described above.

+### Using One-time programmable (OTP) flash as keystore

+By default, keys are directly incorporated in the firmware image.
+To store the keys in a separate, one-time programmable (OTP) flash memory, use the `FLASH_OTP_KEYSTORE=1` option.
+For more information, see [/docs/OTP-keystore.md](@@@need to change here@@@).

+### Prefer multi-sector flash erase operations

+wolfBoot HAL flash erase function must be able to handle erase lengths larger than `WOLFBOOT_SECTOR_SIZE`, even if the underlying flash controller does not.
+However, in some cases, wolfBoot defaults to iterating over a range of flash sectors and erasing them one at a time.
+Setting the `FLASH_MULTI_SECTOR_ERASE=1` config option prevents this behavior when possible, configuring wolfBoot to instead prefer a single HAL flash erase invocation with a larger erase length versus the iterative approach.
+On targets where multi-sector erases are more performant, this option can be used to dramatically speed up the image swap procedure.
 ### Using Mac OS/X

 If you see 0xC3 0xBF (C3BF) repeated in your factory.bin then your OS is using Unicode characters.